 Panel Cabins

-Panel cabins are prefabricated modular cabins built with insulated sandwich panel wall systems and lightweight galvanized steel structures.
-Designed for fast installation, flexible layouts, and reliable daily use, they provide a practical solution for security cabins, guard booths, site offices, service cabins, ticket booths, parking booths, retail kiosks, and temporary operational facilities.
+Panel cabins are prefabricated modular cabin units built with insulated sandwich panel wall systems and lightweight galvanized steel structures.
+They are designed to provide fast-install, cost-effective, insulated, and flexible spaces for site offices, security cabins, guard booths, service cabins, ticket booths, parking booths, retail kiosks, staff rooms, and temporary operational facilities.

 What Are Panel Cabins?

-Panel cabins are prefabricated structures manufactured using a light steel frame and insulated sandwich panels.
-The frame is usually made from cold-formed galvanized steel profiles, while the walls and roof are formed using insulated panels such as EPS sandwich panels or other insulation systems depending on project requirements.
+Panel cabins are prefabricated cabin units manufactured using a structural frame and insulated sandwich panels.
+The frame is usually made from galvanized steel profiles, while the walls and roof are formed using sandwich panels with an insulation core such as EPS, rock wool, polyurethane, or another insulation system depending on project requirements.

 Panel cabins are also known as: